aklokov/hash-map/README.md

 expect(b).to.be.equal('defaultValue'); // fails
 ```

 Does not make any wrappers around objects, therefore no usage overhead is implied.
-It just hides all underlying object properties with undefined value
+It just hides all underlying object properties with null value

 # Usage